-Summer cooling bill assistance is offered from Lincoln Hills Development Corporation.
+- Summer cooling bill assistance is offered from Lincoln Hills Development Corporation.
 The non-profit provides grants and funds as part of the federal government created Energy Assistance Program.
 Low income families, including seniors and families with children, can get help with paying the high costs of electric and air conditioning bills during the hot Indiana summers.
 Qualified families can receive up to $150 to use towards paying their bills.
-More electric bill help.
+Find more details on getting electric bill help.

 Lincoln Hills Development Corporation is located at 302 Main Street, Tell City, Indiana 47586.
 Thousands of families from Perry, Spencer, and Crawford counties receive advice or assistance from the agency every year.
 Call (812)547-3435, or stop by for help.

-Christian Resource Center – May have limited amounts of funds in order to provide temporary financial assistance for expenses and bills such as utilities, rent, and prescription medication.
-Money for gasoline may be paid out for doctor appointments and job interviews.
-Disaster victims may receive furniture and household goods.
-Many funds are only paid if someone has an eviction or utility disconnection notice.
-410 Main Street, Rockport IN, 47635-1420, phone (812) 649-4946
+Christian Resource Center – The charity may have limited amounts of funds in order to provide temporary financial assistance for expenses.
+There will be money for bills such as utilities, rent, and prescription medication.
+Money for gasoline may be paid out for doctor appointments, job interviews, and medical reasons.
+This is part of non-emergency transportation services.

-Community Action Center North Spencer – Has a food pantry and thrift store, and individuals or people with no money may receive up to a 2 week supply of food.
+Community Action Center North Spencer – Has a free food pantry and thrift store, and individuals or people with no money may receive up to a 2 week supply of food.
 The non-profit may also funds have funds to pay rent, utilities, or medical bills in an emergency situation.
 Main number is (812) 937-2796

 Salvation Army covers Perry and other counties.
 The Christian church based group is involved in administering many assistance programs to needy, low income families as well as seniors or single mothers.
 They offer free toys at Christmas, grants for certain bills, a low cost thrift store, food boxes, and many other resources.
 Free back to school supplies are offered as well as free groceries from a food pantry.
 Case managers will perform an intake progress.
 More on Perry County Salvation Army programs.

 Martin's Cloak Food Pantry is located at 27246 Perry St, Siberia Indiana, 47515.
 Main number is (812) 357-5405.
 The programs they administer offer a food pantry and clothing bank to people who can’t afford to buy food or clothes.

-Basic needs, including clothing and holiday assistance, is offered by regional clothing banks and closets.
+Free basic needs, including clothing, furniture and holiday assistance, is offered by regional clothing closets as well as free furniture banks.
 Thrift stores may also sell low cost goods to families.
 These different organizations combine together to offer free Christmas gifts, toys, basic clothing, personal hygiene items and more to qualified residents.
 Or get free school supplies, small appliances, beds or furniture and more.
 Read more on, and find free clothing closets, furniture and school supplies in southwestern Indiana.

 Oak Hill Baptist Church will distribute three to four days of food at most once per month to anyone who needs help.
-4615 Oak Hill Rd, Evansville Indiana, 47711, (812) 476-3450
+Location is 4615 Oak Hill Rd, Evansville Indiana, 47711, dial (812) 476-3450

 Bread of Life Ministry – Individuals who are struggling can get help from a clothing bank and food pantry.
 Clothing is offered once every 3 months, and food once per month.
 Diapers may be distributed too.
 There is also a free soup kitchen for meals.
-Location is 13188 Spurgeon Road, Lynnville Indiana, 47619, call (812) 922-5339, or read more about food pantries.
+Location is 13188 Spurgeon Road, Lynnville Indiana, 47619, call (812) 922-5339, or read more about Indiana food pantries.

 Department of Health - A service known as The Chronic Disease program offers free blood sugar screenings, blood pressure, and health education as well as follow-up screenings.
 There are also immunizations, medical exams for the uninsured and other services.
 Counseling on chronic disease and various health related subjects are available too.
-Call (812) 435-5015
+Call (812) 338-2302 or (812) 435-5015

 Impact Christian is another local clinic in the Perry and Crawford county Indiana area.
 A sliding fee scale is in place, all clients are served some type of medical care regardless of ability to pay the bills.
-720 South East 8th St. Evansville Indiana, 47713-1719, phone (812) 426-6152
+Address is 265 Bellemeade Ave, Evansville, IN 47713.
+Phone (812) 426-6152